ngn13/ezcat/README.md

-# ezcat 🐱 easy shell handler
+# ezcat 🐱 easy shell handler written in go
-ezcat allows you to manage multiple reverse shells with a simple web interface

-### showcase
 ![](/assets/showcase.gif)

+---

-### install
+### 🚀 Install
-an easy way install ezcat is to use docker:
+An easy way install ezcat is to use docker:
 ```
 docker run --rm --network host \
     -e PASSWORD=securepassword \
     ghcr.io/ngn13/ezcat
 ```
-or you can download the latest binary from the [releases tab](https://github.com/ngn13/ezcat/releases), then copy it to somewhere in your `PATH`
+or you can download the latest binary from the [releases tab](https://github.com/ngn13/ezcat/releases), extract it with `tar` and then copy it to somewhere in your `PATH`.

-### build
+### ⚒️ Build
-install a recent version of go, then clone the repository and run the go build command:
+To build ezcat, install a recent version go.
+Then clone the repository and run the go build command:
 ```bash
 go build .
 ```
+For development, login to the web interface with the default password, `ezcat`.